 Rich text editing in the side conversation composer

 The side conversation composer is a rich text editor that includes a toolbar with options for editing and formatting your text.
-Rich text editors are sometimes called WYSIWIG (what you see is what you get) editors.
+See Rich text formatting options.

 The formatting options in the composer vary a little depending on the side conversation channel involved (Email, Slack, or Ticket).
 For example, these are the formatting options for email:

 The composer for Email and Ticket side conversation includes a full array of formatting options because email supports full HTML display.
-The composer for Slack side conversations includes fewer formatting options because Slack uses a subset of Markdown for formatting.
+The composer for Slack side conversations includes fewer formatting options (Heading, Indent, Outdent, and Link) because Slack uses a subset of Markdown for formatting.
 With Slack side conversations, you can also use Markdown-style shortcuts while typing in the composer, and they will be converted to rich text.
-For example, if you type bold, bold is applied to the text in composer.

 - The composer doesn’t support inline images.
 You can, however, add images as attachments.